jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/customer-scenario.md

   - Low adjustment = 5%
   - Medium adjustment = 10%
   - High adjustment = 15%
-- If this is impossible guess, and then show a trusted party and ask for their opinion.
-Use country revenue as a proxy for the IT spend (sometimes in the annual report)
+- If this is impossible to guess, hen work with a trusted party and ask for their opinion.
+Use country revenue as a proxy for the IT spend (sometimes this is published in the annual report).

 ### Estimate the cost of change

-- The migration complexities and efforts result in a cost.
-This cost relies on an understanding of the current infrastructure by performing a discovery and analysis.
-For the purposes of this challenge, we can estimate:
+The migration complexities and efforts will result in an additional cost.
+This cost relies on an understanding of the current infrastructure (CAF "Plan" phase - Discover & Assess).
+For the purposes of this challenge, we can estimate the following:

 - 5-to-8 times the anticipated monthly ACR as the cost of migration.
 This excludes cost for application re-work which will need to be factored in.
 This range will depend on lift-and-shift efforts compared to modernization efforts.
-  - These number should be validated with the partner supporting in the migration.
+- These numbers should always be validated with the partner supporting in the migration.